alexgul4enko/bones/docs/docs/resources/hooks.md

 ```

 ## ~~useCustomRequest~~
-Hook for custom async action
+Hook to use custom async fucntion.
 ```
 useCustomRequest(asyncFunction, namespace)
 ```